North Korea Will Change Constitution to Forbid Improving Ties With South

 Kim Jong Un

-The sister of Supreme Leader Kim Jong Un said on Thursday that the country’s constitution will be changed to state that Pyongyang will not improve its relationship with South Korea.
-Kim Yo Jong previously ruled out talks with South Korea, but said Pyongyang remains open to engaging with the US if Washington drops its demand for denuclearization.
+The sister of North Korean Supreme Leader Kim Jong-un said on Thursday that the country’s constitution will be changed to preclude improved relations between Pyongyang and Seoul.
+Kim Yo-jong previously ruled out talks with South Korea, but said the DPRK remains open to engaging with the US if Washington drops its demand for denuclearization.

 “We have clarified on several occasions that we have no will to improve relations with the Republic of Korea, a faithful servant and ally of the United States, and this conclusive stand and viewpoint will be fixed in our constitution in the future,” she said, according to a statement published by North Korean state media.

 The US and South Korea are preparing to kick off major war games.
-Pyongyang views the military drills as highly provocative, and typically responds with reciprocal drills and missile tests.
+Pyongyang has repeatedly condemned such military drills as highly provocative, and typically responds with reciprocal drills and missile tests.

-Kim has made several major foreign policy announcements in recent weeks.
-In July, she unequivocally stated that Pyongyang had no interest in direct talks with Seoul.
-She pointed to the US-South Korean military relationship as the primary reason for rejecting talks with Seoul, underscoring the tension on the Korean Peninsula.
+Kim, a high-ranking party official in North Korea, has made several major foreign policy announcements in recent weeks amid high tensions between the two Koreas.
+In July, she unequivocally stated that Pyongyang had no interest in direct talks with Seoul, pointing to the US-South Korean military relationship as the primary reason for rejecting dialogue.

 In a separate statement, Kim explained that Pyongyang would engage with Washington if the US dropped the demand that North Korea denuclearize.